-Join us for a closer look at Oracle Dedicated Region and how customers are using it, including a high level walkthrough of its technology, implementation, and operation.
+Join us for a closer look at Oracle Dedicated Region.
+See how customers are using it and get a high-level walkthrough of its technology, implementation, and operation.

 Telcos are betting on 5G and industry vertical strategy to drive growth.
-Join us to learn more about the solutions, including distributed cloud and edge, that Oracle offers telcos on this journey.
+Join us to learn more about the solutions, including distributed cloud and edge computing, that Oracle offers telcos on this journey.

 Watch Oracle Vice President Leo Leung share core infrastructure features that can flexibly run any application faster, more securely, and with improved economics.

 Learn how Oracle’s comprehensive hybrid cloud portfolio, including new Oracle Roving Edge Infrastructure, provides organizations with more flexibility and control.

 Watch highlights of OCI customers that participated in Oracle Live: Run Workloads Your Way on OCI.

 Oracle Red Bull Racing accelerated simulation throughput by 25% with OCI.
 Arm-based virtual servers running containers give race strategists more time to make the right call, and more simulations provide better analytics for race day.

 “Oracle fits into [our] strategy and complements our existing journey.
 There will be applications staying in the on-premises world, and we need to invest in simplifying them.
 It fully supports our cloud strategy, supports consuming technology as a service, and comes with significant financial and sustainability benefits.”